Arif Masih Bhatti

 Arif Masih Bhatti is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from June 2013 to May 2018.

 Early life

 He was born on 11 April 1970 in Sialkot.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) on reserved seat for minorities in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Muttahida Qaumi Movement (MQM) on reserved seat for minorities in the 2013 Pakistani general election.

 In June 2017, he quit MQM to join Pakistan Peoples Party.